-- Submission to that conduct or communication is made a term or condition, either explicitly or implicitly, of education; - Submission to or rejection of that conduct or communication by an individual is used as a factor in decisions affecting that individual's education; or - That conduct or communication has the purpose or effect of substantially interfering with an individual's education or creating an intimidating, offensive or hostile education environment.
-Other harassment is not to be tolerated, and allegations of such conduct should be reported according to the provisions herein.
+- Submission to that conduct or communication is made a term or condition, either explicitly or implicitly, of education; - Submission to or rejection of that conduct or communication by an individual is used as a factor in decisions affecting that individual's education; or u l h

+That conduct or communication has the purpose or effect of substantially interfering with an individual's education or creating an intimidating, offensive or hostile education environment.
+Other harassment is not to be tolerated, and allegations of such conduct h e reported according to the provisions herein.